JothishJJ/Jothish-Portfolio/src/content/blog/my-first-blog.md

 This site will be custom made and everything will be written by me (I think).
 Quick thing I noticed was that astro's plugin thing for adding tailwind is `v5` while tailwind itself is only at `v3`, and I'm pretty sure that Tailwind came first.

 I changed the navbar to look nice, and let me tell you it looks terible.
 I will look at some more website to get some inspiration to create something interesting.
+I guess my only sort of goal with this website is just to make look as good as possible.